 When going in for a job interview, you'll probably dress up and maybe even spray a bit of fragrance on.
 You want to put your best foot forward.

-It’s the same way for selling your house.
-You want to show of the features of the house, which means removing much of your possessions and completing any repairs and updates.
+It's the same way for selling your house.
+You want to show off the features of the house, which means removing much of your possessions and completing any repairs and updates.

 Declutter every room.
 You are going to have to do it anyway when you sell the house, so you might as well use it to sell the house.
 Make sure to complete any repairs such as holes in the wall or carpet, leaks in the plumbing or roof, and paint touch-ups before you start showing the house.
 If the house needs any updates, now is the time to tackle those as well.